jb69535/Traits_Tastes/README.md

 Runs the app in the development mode.\
 The page will reload if you make edits.

-## * Use provided database to run from your localhost
+## * Use provided database termproject.sql to import into your server.

+Un-zip the termproject.sql zip file

 From the terminal,
 do